scottish-government-design-system/designsystem.gov.scot/components/site-search/index.md

 ## Accessibility

-The form field and magnifying glass button should both include a text label that is hidden from visual browsers.
+The form field and magnifying glass button both include a text label that is hidden from visual browsers but that will be available for screen readers.

-The form should have a role of 'Search'.
+The form has a role of 'Search'.